jacornelison/LabJackDAQ/README.md

 Provided you've done the above, open two terminals.
 In the first terminal, start the data acquisition using `ljdaq` and then enter `auto`.

 In the other window, simply enter `dataplot` and the plotter should start plotting the data you've acquired so far.
-Hit enter in the plotter's window to update the values or any positive number to plot the last N samples acquired.
+Hit enter in the plotter's terminal to update the values or any positive number to plot the last N samples acquired.

 ## Notes